 Melanie J. Davis is the UUA's OWL Program Manager and is an all-levels Our Whole Lives trainer.
 She is the author of Our Whole Lives Sexuality Education for Older Adults and Sexuality and Our Faith: Companion to Our Whole Lives Sexuality Education for Grades 7-9, 2nd ed.
 She was the developmental editor for several other editions in the series.

 About her work with the UUA Melanie says, "I was dedicated UU [Unitarian Universalist] as an infant, and since then UUism [Unitarian Universalism] has been part of my identity.
 Managing the OWL program lets me serve my faith community in a way that is meaningful to me and life enhancing—sometimes life saving—for countless others.
 It's a huge responsibility and honor to do this work."

-She is Mom to three adult daughters and two dogs, one of which, Bella, accompanied Melanie on a 14-week sabbatical road trip around the US in the spring and summer of 2019.
-As a result of the trip, she wrote a children's story titled "Bella the Brave" and a sermon titled, "Driving Toward the Tornado."
-Because they did that and survived to tell the tale.
+She has three adult daughters and a blue heeler mix named Bella, who accompanied Melanie on a 14-week sabbatical road trip around the US in the spring and summer of 2019.
+As a result of the trip, Melanie wrote a sermon titled "Driving Toward the Tornado" because they did that, and they survived to tell the tale.